xwmario/Warez/Tutorials.md

 - [That One Privacy Site](https://thatoneprivacysite.net/vpn-section/) - VPN section of "That One Privacy Site" with VPN comparisons.
 - [VPN over SSH](https://wiki.archlinux.org/index.php/VPN_over_SSH) - ArchWiki page which explains how to achieve a poor man's VPN via SSH tunneling.
 - [Which VPN Services Keep You Anonymous in 2019?](https://torrentfreak.com/which-vpn-services-keep-you-anonymous-in-2019/) - TorrentFreak article by Ernesto about which VPN you _could_ use.

+## ISP
+- [How to start your own ISP](https://startyourownisp.com/) - Start your own ISP, lists tools which you need and lots of background information.

+## Ebooks & TextBooks
+- [How To find and download ebooks & textbooks](https://opentrackers.org/downloading-ebooks-textbooks/) - A guide to help people find ebooks & textbooks (_updated September 10, 2017_)

+### Exploit Development
+- [Exploit Writing Tutorials](https://www.corelan.be/index.php/2009/07/19/exploit-writing-tutorial-part-1-stack-based-overflows/) - Tutorials on how to develop exploits.
+- [Shellcode Examples](http://shell-storm.org/shellcode/) - A big shellcodes database.
+- [Shellcode Tutorial](http://www.vividmachines.com/shellcode/shellcode.html) - Tutorial on how to write shellcode.

 ## General courses & Tutorials